zanemrazekcs/public-inventory-tool/README.md

         app.get('/', function (req, res) {
           res.sendFile(path.join(__dirname, 'build', 'index.html'));
         });
-        //------------- for this to work I moved the build folder from the client folder to the server folder
+        //------------- for this to work move the build folder from the client folder to the server folder
     ```
 2. Open two terminals in VS Code while developing and testing
     - In terminal 1 cd into the client folder of the project.
-You can run the front end site by typing the command "mpm start" into the terminal and then opening localhost:3000.
+You can run the front end site by typing the command "npm start" into the terminal and then opening localhost:3000.
     - In terminal 2 cd into the server folder of the project.
 You can run the back end server by typing the command "node server.js" into the terminal. (note the server will open localhost:3001 which will read "cannot get /" just close the tab, this is no big deal while developing)
 3. After making desired changes type npm run build
 4. Move the build folder from the client folder to the server folder and uncomment the lines of code from the first step.